BlackWolf/Connichiwa/README.md

 Connichiwa
 ==========

-A framework for cross-device multi-display web applications
+A framework for local multi-device web applications

+**In development, not ready for use**

 Used Projects
 ==========